IthacaResearch/ithacaresearch.github.io/_posts/2020-10-02-Market-State-Decoder-Aggressive.md

 The main reason of underperformance for this strategy is a period in which the major equity indices continuously switch state (i.e. when equity markets move sideways).

-There are two versions of this strategy; the one described on this page is named "aggressive" as the allocations to each asset class can reach 100% of the overall value of the portfolio.
+There are three versions of this strategy; the one described on this page is named "aggressive" as the allocations to one asset class can reach 100% of the overall value of the portfolio.

 #### Strategy details
 * Asset classes: equities, government bonds